unionlabs/union/docs/docs/06_joining_the_testnet/04_state_sync.md

 ### Getting Trusted Height Information

-Before joining the network using state sync, you will need to use one of our RPC nodes to obtain the current trusted height and the block ID of the trusted height.
+Before joining the network using state sync, you will need to use one of our RPC nodes to obtain the current trusted height and the block hash of the trusted height.

 To do this, you can run the following command: